eddyluursema/modeltrain/DCCNext/README.md

 ## RocRail configuration

 The RED and GREEN-commands must now come from RocRail after correct configuration.
-In the manual of ArSigDec is referred to a [video](https://www.youtube.com/watch?v=dic4zqEXa8o) explaining to use 'Linear' when connecting DCCNext to RocRail.
+In the manual of ArSigDec is referred to a [video](https://www.youtube.com/watch?v=dic4zqEXa8o) explaining to use 'Linear' when connecting DCCNext to RocRail.Changes to the default settings are indicated with a circle.

 Create a signal sgNext1 in RocRail: